tmr08c/tmr08c.github.io/content/blog/2021/01/receiving-code-review-feedback/index.md

 When you come back to review your code, you want to keep your environment the same as when you were reviewing the other code changes.
 My reviewer setup includes having a browser window with the pull request taking up the majority of the screen.
 I also have a terminal for diving deeper into the code or testing out suggestions I may have.
 This setup is different than what I would have when writing code; the visual difference provides a cue to my brain that we are (still) in review mode.

 Even if the owner's mindset sticks around, it is still valuable to review your code.
 You may not find drastically different approaches to take, but you can often find the low hanging fruit fixes (spelling, style, etc.).
-You can also use the review as an opportunity to annotate your pull request and make reviewing easier for your teammates by explaining critical aspects of your changes or calling our areas of concern.
+You can also use the review as an opportunity to annotate your pull request and make reviewing easier for your teammates by explaining critical aspects of your changes or calling outj areas of concern.

 ### Start new work